When healing becomes possible

 -

-Emotional integration
+Emotional capacity

 This reallocation is not pathological.
 It is adaptive survival physiology (McEwen, 2007; Sterling, 2012)."

-Use this book to help you understand how intelligently your body is helping you but also understand that healing can only happen once you have increased your overall capacity.
+Use this book to help understand how intelligently your body is helping you but also understand that healing can only happen once you have increased your overall capacity.
 This book helps you start the process.